🎯 Voice AI Consulting

 Challenges

-The main challenge of VAD is to distinguish noise from the human voice.
-In a quiet environment, it is trivial to recognize voice activity based on the loudness level.
-The addition of background noise makes VAD harder. e.g. a fan or car engine.
-Digital Signal Processing (DSP) algorithms help by either denoising or providing the ability to inspect spectral features.
-When the nature of noise gets closer to human speech, e.g. babble noise, DSP algorithms fail.
-A Deep Learning Model can learn the subtle differences between voice-like noises and human voice activity.
+The main challenge of VAD is distinguishing between noise and the human voice.
+In quiet environments VAD faces little issue - it is very easy to discern between silence and a speaking individual.
+With the addition of background noise (such as a fan or car engine), detecting voices becomes a challenging task.
+To aid VAD, Digital Signal Processing (DSP) algorithms help by denoising or providing the ability to inspect spectral features.
+However, DSP algorithms fail when the nature of noise approaches human speech, i.e. babble noise.
+A Deep Learning Model can learn the subtle differences between voice-like noises and human voice activity to improve VAD accuracy.

 Performance Metrics